 A candidate who does not receive the assessment results needed to accept a teaching appointment may not work in that teaching appointment and must wait six months before being reassessed.
 However, because language skills improve faster through consistent effort, students who enroll in a language development course at Mizzou, complete an individual plan of study, or take an off-campus English language course can be reassessed at the end of the semester in which the language improvement work is completed.
 Students/postdocs can be assessed no more than six times during their time at MU.

-A TOEFL iBT speaking score of 28 or higher or an IELTS speaking score of 8.5 or higher can be substituted for a Level 4 language assessment.
 The department needs to contact ITAP about the student to be exempted and ITAP will confirm their scores through MyZou.
 Please note: this is an exemption of the language assessment only; it does not exempt an incoming student with a teaching assistantship or graduate instructor responsibilities from participating in the required orientation and early feedback program.

 Students with a Level 3 language assessment and two semesters of excellent end-of-semester student evaluations of teaching, may apply for the “Alternative Path to a Level 4.”
 To learn more about this program or to apply, please see the Alternative Path Application Form.